uhop/dcl-site/source/docs/mini_js/supercall/index.md

 ---
 layout: page
-title: "superCall()"
+title: "dcl.superCall()"
 date: 2012-07-21 13:53
 comments: false
 sharing: true
 footer: true
 ---

-`superCall()` is a light-weight way to call a method with the same name from the base "class", if any.
+`dcl.superCall()` is a light-weight way to call a method with the same name from the base "class", if any.
 Essentially it is a way to call a method that was overridden by the current method.
 It is used as a method decorator.

 It is defined as a property on `dcl` returned by [mini.js][] and [dcl.js][].